bbenedict/bbenedict/100days.md

 ## day 36

-Another seque data looking at an non-open source data set extracted from a MySQL database.
+Another segue day looking at an non-open source data set extracted from a MySQL database.
 If you look what I did tomorrow, you'll see one of the changes I need to make to the data set for creating better models.

 ## day 37